 In India's rapidly developing market the demand patterns for cement are constantly shifting.
 With infrastructure projects and housing developments springing up in new areas, there is a need to regularly re-evaluate the geographic footprint of cement manufacturers' supply chains to ensure they can fulfil emerging demand responsively and efficiently.
 This re-evaluation should include mapping the location of warehouses and go-downs against demand hotspots.
 Furthermore, following the implementation of GST, there is further scope to rationalise the supply chain based on actual market needs rather than the earlier focus on state-wise operations.

 Implement data-driven decision-making

-Achieving substantial gains in supply chain responsiveness and efficiency require cement players move to data-driven decision-making.
-Only by measuring performance at each and every step is it possible to identify and act on the incremental opportunities for improvement that add up to supply chain excellence.
+Achieving substantial gains in supply chain responsiveness and efficiency requires cement players to move to data-driven decision-making.
+Only by measuring performance at each and every step is it possible to identify and act on the incremental opportunities for improvement that contribute to supply chain excellence.

 Instead, there is a need to identify all the points where valuable data can be collected and install sensor technology.
-Once installed these sensors need to be inter-connected which is now possible at low-cost thank to falling prices and rise of cloud computing.
-With the data flowing from all sections of the supply chain the need is to intelligently interpret this information to make the right decisions.
+Once installed these sensors need to be inter-connected which is now possible at low-cost thank to falling prices and the rise of cloud computing.
+With the data flowing from all sections of the supply chain, one is required to intelligently interpret this information to make the correct decisions.

-This requires the applications of advanced analytics and machine learning algorithms and training people to use the insights they generate in their day-to-day decisions.
-As supply chain is a cross-functional aspect of the business there is a need to integrate personnel from different departments in the decision-making process.
+This requires the applications of advanced analytics and machine learning algorithms as well as training people to utilise the generated insights they generate in their day-to-day decisions.
+As the supply chain is a cross-functional aspect of the business there is a need to integrate personnel from different departments in the decision-making process.

 By taking this instrumented, interconnected and intelligent approach cement companies can bring more consistency and a higher level of predictability to their supply chain operations.